Constitution and By-Laws of the Great Dane Club of America, Inc.

 3. Upon receipt of any application all dues and appropriate fees shall be immediately forwarded to the Treasurer of the Club.

 4. The application for membership shall be referred to the Membership Committee.
-The Membership Committee shall consider whether or not the applicant is eligible for publication.
+The Membership Committee shall consider whether or not the applicant’s name is eligible for publication.
 If the applicant is deemed eligible the Membership Chair shall cause to be published the name of the applicant and sponsors in the next Bulletin of the Club.
 Included in the publication will be a deadline for a forty-five (45) day comment period from the membership regarding each applicant.
 Comments shall be submitted in writing to the Membership Chair.
 If two-thirds (2/3) of the Membership Committee concur, they shall recommend favorable action and send a written report to the Board of Directors.
+If the Membership Committee does not vote favorably on the Application after publication, the Committee shall forward the underlying information on which the Committee based its vote to the Board of Directors for further consideration before the next Board of Directors Meeting.
 At the next Board of Directors meeting following the Membership Committees recommendation the applicant shall be voted upon.
 Applicants may be elected by secret ballot at any meeting of the Board of Directors or by secret ballot of the directors by mail.
 An affirmative vote of two-thirds (2/3) of the Directors present at a meeting of the Board, or two thirds (2/3) of the entire Board if voting by mail or electronically shall be required to elect an applicant.

 5. An application, which has received a negative vote by the Board, may be presented by one of the applicant’s sponsors at the next regular meeting of the Club and the Club may elect such applicant by a favorable vote of seventy-five percent (75%) of the members present.
 Applicants may be elected by secret ballot at any meeting of the Club.
 Applicants who fail to receive the required vote may not be resubmitted to the Board for at least one (1) year following the negative vote.